nico0689crc/catalog-api/README.md

 `npm install`

 -- Once installed the project dependencies is necessary to create a .env file in the `root` directory.
--- You can copy the content of ".env.template" from the root directory and replace it with your data.
+-- You can copy the content of `.env.template` from the root directory and replace it with your data.
 <br>
 ```
 DB_USER_NAME=[Database userName created previously]